goenning/goenning/_posts/2017/2017-11-08-free-and-automated-ssl-certificates-with-go.md

 ---
 layout: post
-title: Free and Automated SSL Certificates with Go
+title: Free and Automated SSL/TLS Certificates with Go
 lang: en
 tags: [go, golang, https, security]
 description: HTTPS has become a must nowadays.
 Not only for its security purpose, but also because search engines like Google are giving better rank to websites that run on a secure protocol over those using plain HTTP.
 It's 2017 and gone are the days that we could use the price as an excuse to not have HTTPS our our websites.
-Learn here how to generate SSL Certificates fully automated and free on Go web applications.
+Learn here how to generate SSL/TLS Certificates fully automated and free on Go web applications.
+ref: free-and-automated-ssl-certificates-with-go
 ---

 ***Jan 13, 2018**: This post has been updated to use HTTP challenge as Let's Encrypt disabled the TLS-SNI challenge, which we were using before.*